Article

 4736 Highway 17 S, North Myrtle Beach

-A lively new addition to Broadway at the Beach, Big Chill Island House brings an island-inspired vibe to the Grand Strand.
+A lively new addition to the Barefoot Landing area, Big Chill Island House has become an instant classic on the local dining scene, bringing an island-inspired vibe and waterfront views to the Grand Strand.
 With tropical cocktails, live music, and a menu packed with seafood tacos and coconut shrimp, it’s the perfect spot for laid-back dining and dancing the night away.

 More info